Álvaro Romero

-Álvaro Romero Morillo (born 17 May 1996) is a Spanish footballer who plays as a winger for Algeciras CF.
+Álvaro Romero Morillo (born 12 May 1996) is a Spanish footballer who plays as a winger for Zamora.

 Club career

 Born in Seville, Andalusia, Romero represented AD Nervión as a youth, featuring with the first-team during the 2013–14 campaign and scoring once in a 5–2 Segunda Andaluza home routing of AD Cerro del Águila.
 In August 2014, he moved to CD Diocesano and returned to youth football.

 Ahead of the 2015–16 season, Romero joined Tercera División side CD Azuaga, being the club's top goalscorer with 20 goals.
 On 25 May 2016, he agreed to a contract with Arenas Club de Getxo of Segunda División B.

 On 2 February 2017, Romero signed for Real Murcia also in the third division, being immediately loaned to fellow league team FC Jumilla until June.
 On 18 August, he moved to CD Badajoz in the same category.

 On 21 July 2018, Romero joined Segunda División side Extremadura UD, being initially assigned to the reserves in the fourth division.
-He made his professional debut on 30 September, coming on as a second-half substitute for Chuli in a 2–2 home draw against Elche CF.
+He made his professional debut on 30 September, coming on as a second-half substitute for Chuli in a 2–2 Segunda División home draw against Elche CF.

 On 26 June 2019, Romero joined Unionistas de Salamanca CF in the third division.
 The following 23 January, he scored the equalizer in a Copa del Rey match against Real Madrid, but his side eventually lost 1–3.

 On 14 September 2020, Romero was loaned to fellow third level side Algeciras CF for the season.
 The following 13 July, he signed permanently for the side, for a fee of € 25,000.

+On 29 June 2023, Romero signed a three-year contract with CD Tenerife in the second division.

+On 15 January 2025, Romero moved to Zamora on a one-and-a-half-year contract.